zibragimova/zibragimova.github.io/README.md

-This is an example one-pager site that prospective job-seekers can use to quickly highlight their accomplishments and make an introduction.
-It can be hosted for free using GitHub Pages (as a Jekyll page).

 This is based on a heavily pared-down version Jerome Lachaud's [Freelancer Jekyll theme](https://github.com/jeromelachaud/freelancer-theme).
 Jerome's original theme is well-suited for designers to easily assemble a portfolio site of their visual work; this